polarfire-soc/apps/baremetal_applications/ECC/README.md

 ## Description

 In the Libero design, L2 Cache is configured as L2 LIM with 8 ways starting from way 15.
 The L2 LIM can be accessed from 0x0800_0000.
 MSS MMUART_0 is used in the design for serial communication between the user and the application.
-For more information about the Libero design, see [ICICLE Kit Reference Design](https://github.com/polarfire-soc/icicle-kit-reference-design).
+For more information about the L2 Cache configuration, see MSS configuration of [ICICLE Kit Reference Design](https://github.com/polarfire-soc/icicle-kit-reference-design).

 ## Requirements